 Divorce can be an extremely stressful and emotional process that impacts almost every aspect of our lives.
 As deep as the emotional wounds may be, oftentimes it is the financial and professional scars that last the longest.
 The good news is divorce in and of itself is unlikely to impact your security clearance.
 The bad news is it is pretty easy for you (or your spouse) to do something stupid that might cost you your clearance, and ultimately your job.
-In this article, New Mexico divorce and family law attorney Anthony Spratley discusses how divorce can impact your LANL, SNL, or military security clearance, and employment.
+In this article, New Mexico divorce and family law attorney Anthony Spratley discusses how divorce can impact your LANL, Sandia, or military security clearance, and employment.

 Financial Impact on Your Security Clearance

 As previously noted, divorce does not carry inherent risks to your security clearance and career.
 The facts of your case, however, or other byproducts of the divorce can pose serious risks to your career and job security.
 One of the most common areas of concern is your finances.
-Divorce is expensive, and the cost of it combined with the loss of a joint income can sometimes stretch your finances too thin.
+Divorce is expensive, and the cost of it combined with the loss of joint income can sometimes stretch your finances too thin.
 If you are stretched to the point where you are having difficulty paying your bills and servicing your debt and you fall into collections, foreclosure, or bankruptcy, you are also jeopardizing your clearance.
 For the agency you work for, serious financial trouble or excessive debt makes you vulnerable to espionage and blackmail and indicates poor judgment.
 Depending on your job and level of clearance, this may be an unacceptable risk and your clearance can be reduced or terminated completely.
 You also can’t use your divorce or your spouse handling the finances as an excuse.
 Just as ignorance of the law is no excuse, ignorance of your spouse’s spending or your own financial matters is no excuse.
 Federal employees or E-7 military retirees should understand that financial missteps can be seen as an example of poor judgment that reflects poorly on your clearance qualifications.
 Divorce is stressful enough without having to worry about your livelihood as well.
 You obviously don’t want to find yourself in a situation where you lose your spouse, home, and job.

 Your Personal Life Can Affect Your Security Clearance

 As you know, your personal life is relevant to the security clearance process and unfortunately, the facts surrounding your divorce can be as well.
 Investigators can access pleadings and court filings from your divorce or custody case.
 Additionally, if in the course of your separation you received marriage counseling because of an affair, or if the affair became relevant to your case, the agency you work for may have serious reservations about continuing to grant you a sensitive security clearance or grant you one in the first place.
 This can be true even if your spouse does not know about the affair as you are still raising the risk level.
 The risk is especially great if the affair was with a foreign national.
 In fact, one of the worst things you can do if you have a security clearance is to start a relationship with a foreigner, particular if they are from China, Russia, Iran, or Afghanistan.
-While this may seem obvious to many, keep in mind that this does not apply only to long term relationships.
-Even if you have a casual fling or one night stand with a foreign national, or you even have an online relationship with one, you are putting your job and security clearance at serious risk.
+While this may seem obvious to many, keep in mind that this does not apply only to long-term relationships.
+Even if you have a casual fling or one-night stand with a foreign national, or you even have an online relationship with one, you are putting your job and security clearance at serious risk.
 This is especially true if money changes hands or the situation leaves you open to blackmail.
-Remember, people have lost their clearance for a one time visit to a disreputable massage parlor or other risky behavior.
+Remember, people have lost their clearance for a one-time visit to a disreputable massage parlor or other risky behavior.

 Keep in mind marrying an undocumented person also poses risks to your clearance, even if your waiting for immigration reform or naturalization to take place.
 There have been cases of people who have clearances denied or suspended due to the immigration status of their spouse or soon-to-be ex.
 Disclosing the relationship and following proper procedures for obtaining permanent US residency for your spouse can help mitigate these risks.
 The country of origin also has an impact on risk levels.